Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-\section{Introduction and Main results}
+\section{Introduction and main results}

 Let $p$ be a prime and $S$ be a finite $p$-group.
 A \emph{fusion system} on $S$ is a category which has objects the subgroups of $S$ and morphisms which are injective group homomorphisms between the subgroups of $S$.
-A fusion system is \emph{saturated} if it satisfies to certain technical axioms which are described in some detail in Section \ref{sec:PF}.
-A saturated fusion system $\F$ is \emph{reduced} provided $\F=O^p(\F)=O^{p '}(\F)$ and $O_p(\F)=1$ where these terms have a similar meaning to what they have in finite group theory.
-See Section~\ref{sec:PF} for more details.
+A fusion system is \emph{saturated} if it satisfies certain technical axioms which are described in some detail in Section \ref{sec:PF}, where standard terminology used for saturated fusion systems can also be found.
+Of special importance is the Alperin-Goldschmidt Theorem, Theorem~\ref{t:alp}, which says that a saturated fusion system $\F$ on $S$ is entirely determined by the $\F$-automorphisms of $S$, and the $\F$-automorphism groups of the so-called $\F$-essential subgroups.
 All finite groups $G$ determine a saturated fusion system $\F_S(G)$ on a fixed Sylow $p$-subgroup $S$ of $G$.
 In this case the morphisms between subgroups of $S$ are exactly the restrictions of conjugation maps induced by elements of $G$.
 When a saturated fusion system can be constructed from a group in this way, we say the system is \emph{realizable}.
 A saturated fusion system which is not realizable is called \emph{exotic}.

+A $p$-group has maximal class if it has order $p^n$ and nilpotency class $n-1$.
+The intention of this work is to study the structure of saturated fusion systems $\F$ on maximal class $p$-groups of order at least $p^4$.
+Our main theorems precisely describe the $\F$-essential subgroups of $\F$ and their $\F$-automorphism groups.
+In contrast with other works on fusion systems, we will consider all saturated fusion systems on the selected class of $p$-groups, not limiting our investigation, for instance, to reduced saturated fusion systems.
+Aside from proving a broader result, our decision to do this will become evident when we discuss the inductive approach to the proof of our theorems.